 Purification vs Filtration

-When it comes to finding and drinking water, the first thing you need to know is the difference between filtration and purification.
+When it comes to finding and drinking water, the first thing you need to know is the difference between water filtration and purification.
 They are not synonyms.

 Water filtration is the elimination of debris, and some bacteria, by way of some type of cloth or mesh net — a sieve — through which the water flows.